thenbrent/grunion-ajax/readme.txt

 First version.

 == Upgrade Notice ==

+= 1.3 =
+Upgrade to fix issues with contact forms on a page which include subqueries, for content like testimonials.

 = 1.1 =
 Upgrade to fix a bug which was duplicating post content after a form is submitted.